EuropeanForestInstitute/efiscen-users-Add-ons/README.md

 # efiscen-users-Add-ons
 Tools to use EFISCEN for additional tasks.<br />
-Directory 'EfiscenBiomassModule' keeps distributives of tool, which estimates the biomass potential for regions/countries which defined in output by using EFISCEN as prediction agent.
+__Directory EfiscenBiomassModule__ <br />keeps distributives of tool, which estimates the biomass potential for regions/countries which defined in output by using EFISCEN as prediction agent.<br />
+__Directory EfiscenDisaggregation__ <br />keeps